Malsteve527/Kepler.exe/README.md

 # Kepler.exe

 This is my brand new GDI malware inspired by ArTicZera's malwares.
 It only took me a little over a week to create and I think it turned out well.
 I still have lots of improvement to do in making malwares.
+Let me know about any bugs or problems.

 Some of the things Kepler does are:
 - ☠️ Overwriting the MBR (Master Boot Record)